acul009/svalin/readme.md

 If you want to build your own UI, you should find everything you need here.
 If you don't - just create an issue.

+## crate svalin_iced

+This crate contains the Client interface based on iced.

 ## crate svalin_rpc